vtexdocs/help-center-content/docs/tutorials/en/what-is-an-inventory.md

 ---
-title: What is an Inventory?
+title: 'What is an Inventory?'
 id: 23kq5gUdY0QOymOu8QSGcA
 status: DRAFT
 createdAt: 2018-03-01T15:36:52.345Z